notfromworld/NitroXAI/README.md

 The NitroXAI ecosystem consists of two complementary models:

 * **NitroXAI** – a protein language model (PLM)-based framework that leverages contextual protein representations for SNO site prediction.
-* **SNOCLIM** – a lightweight CNN–BiLSTM ensemble based on handcrafted sequence-derived features, developed as an interpretable and computationally efficient companion model.
+* **SNOCLIM** – a lightweight ensemble based on handcrafted sequence-derived features, developed as an interpretable and computationally efficient companion model.

 Despite using approximately three orders of magnitude fewer parameters than PLM-based approaches, SNOCLIM achieves competitive predictive performance, highlighting the value of biologically informed feature engineering for residue-level post-translational modification prediction.